nrwl/nx/docs/shared/cypress-plugin.md

 ![Cypress logo](/shared/cypress-logo.png)

-Cypress is an e2e test runner built for modern web.
+Cypress is a test runner built for the modern web.
 It has a lot of great features:

+- Component Testing
 - Time travel
 - Real-time reloads
 - Automatic waiting